TanveerSinghD/BlockBattle/README.md

 - Exit to menu: Bottom-right Exit button

 ## Run
-- Simply open `index.html` in a modern browser.
+- Simply open `index.html` in a browser.
 No build step required.

 ## Files of interest
 - `src/main.js` – game loop, input, upgrades, and orchestration.